brodieaustin/avalon-novel/index.markdown

 "The term?"

 "Life.
-He's five years into his sentence.
+He's two years into his sentence.
 But I'm free to come and go.
 I have a letter here."
 She produced the letter from the prison's warden.
 She kept it close as both a talimen, but also a mark of shame.
 She had been told early on to only use it if absolutely needed.

 The man took the letter from her and lowered his glasses perched on his head to read it.
 "Well this all sounds very official."